StackStorm-Exchange/stackstorm-slack/README.md

   messages will be posted.
 This setting can be overridden on per action basis.
   If not provided, default value which is selected when configuring a webhook is used.
+* ``post_message_action.icon_url`` - Default icon url of the user under which the messages will be posted.
+This setting can be overridden on per action basis.
+  If not provided, default value which is selected when configuring a webhook is used.
 * ``sensor.token`` - Authentication token used to authenticate against Real Time Messaging API.
 * ``sensor.strip_formatting`` - By default, Slack automatically parses URLs, images,